 Things to Do in Picton

 - Go dolphin swimming with E-Ko Tours (more info on Viator and Tripadvisor)

 - Mountain bike the Link Pathway or Queen Charlotte Track

 - Kayak around the harbour with Wilderness Guides

 - Take a tour of the wine region and do some wine-tasting (on Viator and Tripadvisor).

 Accommodation in Picton

-If everything goes to plan and you do not miss your ferry then these are the budget accommodation options in Picton.
+If everything goes to plan and you do not miss your ferry then these are some excellent accommodation options in Picton.